dileeps861/dileeps861/README.md

 - 👋 Hi, I’m @Dileep
 - 👀 I’m interested in ...
 Java, Algorithms, React.jjs, and Springboot.
 - 🌱 I’m currently learning ...
 Algorithms, Java, and Reac.js
 - 💞️ I’m looking to collaborate on ...
-Java, Algo, and React.js
+Java, Algorithms, and React.js
 - 📫 How to reach me ... email me at: dileeps861@hotmail.com

 <!---